To Request an Action Plan to address Stop Pain Safely Click Here

 In this video, Dr. Huntoon discusses how to stop pain naturally using a revolutionary technique called Neurologic Relief Centers Technique which can be viewed at www.nrc.md

 Consider clicking on any of the links to your right or scroll down for the full article.

-Dr. Huntoon’s comments and advice are in bold
+(some of this was taken from Consumer Reports Volume 26 Number 2.
+Dr. Huntoon’s comments and advice are in bold)